Jesse Metcalfe: Career

+1999–2009: Beginnings and breakthrough

 Metcalfe played the role of Miguel Lopez-Fitzgerald on the NBC soap opera Passions from the show's debut in July 1999.
 It was announced in March 2004 that he would not be renewing his contract with the series, and his final airdate was in July 2004.

 In October 2004, Metcalfe starred in the ABC comedy-drama series Desperate Housewives as teen gardener John Rowland, who is involved in an affair with married housewife Gabrielle Solis (Eva Longoria).
 In 2005, Metcalfe won the "Choice TV Breakout Performance: Male" award at the Teen Choice Awards for his role on the show.
 For a brief period Metcalfe juggled both Passions and Desperate Housewives roles before leaving Passions to focus on Desperate Housewives full-time.
 Following the first season, creator Marc Cherry revealed Metcalfe would return to the series on a recurring basis.
 Metcalfe made his final appearance as a special guest star on the show in October 2009.

 In 2005, Metcalfe played a young high schooler in the music video for the song "Let Me Go" by 3 Doors Down.

 In July 2006, Metcalfe played the titular character in the 20th Century Fox comedy film John Tucker Must Die.
 The film, which starred Sophia Bush, Brittany Snow, Arielle Kebbel, and R&B singer Ashanti, followed four friends who set out to break the heart of a serial cheater by setting him up with the new girl in town.
 Filming took place in Vancouver on a budget of $18 million.
 The film and Metcalfe's performance received mixed reviews and went on to make over $68,824,526 worldwide.
 To promote the film, Metcalfe hosted an episode of the British TV chat show The Paul O'Grady Show in October, due to O'Grady's being unwell.